Smaryy/Smaryy/README.md

 ---

 ## 🔭 About me
-- Attualmente sto studiando come fullstack developer all'ITS Tech Talent Facotry e come ingegnere informatico all'università Unimercatorum
+- I’m currently studying to become a Full-Stack Developer at ITS Tech Talent Factory and pursuing a degree in Computer Engineering at Unimercatorum University.
-- Skills principali: HTML, CSS, JavaScript, React, Java
+- Main skills: HTML, CSS, JavaScript, React, Java

 ---